oenu/CriticalConsent/plan.md

 Handles app state such as dark mode, and whether app burger menu is open.

-## QuestionSlice

-Handles questions received from the supabase database.

 ## RegistrationSlice

 Handles registration of new surveys.